Global Transfer Pricing Service Line

 - Additional assurances that the company identified no related parties and

 - The comparability regarding the use of net working capital and fixed assets (through ratio analysis of financial statements)

 In order to minimize potential transfer pricing risks, tax payer should proactively plan transactions with its related parties.
 Also, the tax payer can define its transfer pricing policies in a way which will reduce tax expenses significantly.

-For constructing transfer pricing policy and reforming current transfer pricing policies, we remain at your disposal.
+For constructing policy of transfer pricing in Serbia and reforming current transfer pricing policies, we remain at your disposal.

 Preparation of intercompany agreements

-Transfer pricing policies must be regulated by intercompany agreements, so tax authorities can be assured that prices in tax payer’s transactions with related parties are in accordance with ‘’arm’s length principle’’.
+The policies of transfer pricing in Serbia must be regulated by intercompany agreements, so tax authorities can be assured that prices in tax payer’s transactions with related parties are in accordance with ‘’arm’s length principle’’.
 For the purpose of preparing intercompany agreements, we remain at your disposal.